Skip to main content

 Multi-agent pattern

 Managed Agents support multi-agent sessions where a coordinator delegates to specialists.
 All agents in a session authenticate as the same user (via the shared vault), so they share the same 3ngram memory namespace.
 Pattern: The coordinator reads commitments for overall status and delegates tasks.
-Specialists use remember to persist findings and search_memories to access shared context.
+Specialists use remember to persist findings and search to access shared context.
 All agents see the same memory pool.
 Use project tags and scopes for finer isolation between agents or workstreams within the shared namespace.
 See multi-agent-coordinator.json for a complete example config.

 System prompt examples